serverlessworkflow/specification/specification.md

 The Callback state allows you to explicitly model manual decision steps during workflow execution.

 The action property defines a function call that triggers an external activity/service.
-Once the action executes, the callback state will wait for a CloudEvent (defined via the "eventRef" property), which indicates the completion of the manual decision by the called service.
+Once the action executes, the callback state will wait for a CloudEvent (defined via the `eventRef` property), which indicates the completion of the manual decision by the called service.

 Note that the called decision service is responsible for emitting the callback CloudEvent indicating the completion of the decision and including the decision results as part of the event payload.
-This event must be correlated to the workflow instance using the callback events context attribute defined in the "correlation" parameter of the referenced [Event Definition](#Event-Definition).
+This event must be correlated to the workflow instance using the callback events context attribute defined in the `correlation` property of the referenced [Event Definition](#Event-Definition).

 Once the completion (callback) event is received, the Callback state completes its execution and transitions to the next